KDE/documentation-develop-kde-org/content/docs/kirigami/style-colors.md

 ## Using Custom Colors

-Altough it's discouraged to use hardcoded colors, Kirigami offers a more maintainable way to assign a custom hardcoded palette to an item and all its children, that will allow to define such custom colors in one place and one
+Although it's discouraged to use hardcoded colors, Kirigami offers a more maintainable way to assign a custom hardcoded palette to an item and all its children, that will allow to define such custom colors in one place and one
 only: